programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 to your Python file will identify any duplicate rows within your dataset.
 By indicating `keep=False`, we are creating a Boolean that will mark every duplicate as `True`, which will return any duplicate rows.

-When run, the output (below), will display two duplicate rows:
+When the file is run with `python nypl-menu.py`, the output (below), will display two duplicate rows:

 ```
           id name        sponsor      event       venue  ...       location location_type    status  page_count  dish_count